flinkgutt/netbeans-samples/README.md

 * Delete/remove category

 Through WeakListeners registered on the entity classes the UI is kept current.

+### Undo/Redo + Savable
+ProductEditor now supports undo/redo for product name and description (in the "editor" part, not the table).
+It's just a very simple example and could use some usability improvements.
+Warning when changing into a fresh state from a dirty one etc.

 ### SQL Setup (db-manager module)
 There is an Database Server Manager available in the application where you can define your server settings.